 A $40m hospital operator we met in Turkey has grown earnings over 60% per year for the past three years.
 Operating in underserved regions of the country which offer much larger room for growth than the wealthier cities, this company has invested a lot in expanding capacity: in the past year alone, it more than tripled the number of beds at its flagship hospital and converted an admin floor of another hospital into a surgical floor; it’s about to reap the harvest.
 Additionally, it recently started operating a medical school which is significantly boosting margins.
 The management team is highly upbeat about the future prospects, and not only because the business continues growing rapidly during the pandemic, but also because it starts seeing outsized demand as people begin to return to hospitals for all the elective treatments which had been postponed due to Covid.
 Trading at only 4x forward EBITDA multiple, this cheap growing business is the kind of hidden gem we look for.

-During this month, the stock price of our $800m digital services company in Indonesia which we have owned since spending an entire month in the country in August 2019 increased by 66% – in these trying Covid stay-at-home times, investors reassessed the company’s enormous growth potential in a country of nearly 300m people that are yet to experience the full suite of digital services such as online health advisory, food delivery, or mobile banking.
+During this month, the stock price of the fund's $800m digital services company in Indonesia which the fund hasf owned since spending an entire month in the country in August 2019 increased by 66% – in these trying Covid stay-at-home times, investors reassessed the company’s enormous growth potential in a country of nearly 300m people that are yet to experience the full suite of digital services such as online health advisory, food delivery, or mobile banking.
 Unlike many other tech businesses, this company has always made an emphasis on being profitable in every initiative that they undertake and on keeping sufficient cash reserves for potential technology or team acquisitions, and this fundamentally prudent approach is paying off.

 In September, we continued our 11 Sectors in 11 Months project and met with 168 companies from 30 countries, focusing on the Financials sector.
 We had two major takeaways.
 First, we learned that nearly every bank in emerging markets is working on digital transformation from traditional branch-centered banking to a diversified tech-powered financial ecosystem.
 Second, at many banks deposits are growing much faster than loan books because individuals and businesses are not willing to take out loans.